 Employ Traditional Marketing Techniques

-Flyers or Brochures Distribution
+Flyers or Brochure Distribution

 Invest in Local Advertising